-We recently connected with MBA graduate (2014) Josh Gustafson to learn more about his experience in The Healthcare MBA.
+We recently connected with 2014 M.B.A. graduate Josh Gustafson to learn more about his experience in the healthcare M.B.A.
 He shared with us how his experiences in the program helped to advance his career after graduation and prepare him for advanced leadership roles within the healthcare industry.
-Josh truly embodies the characteristics that we look for in our Healthcare MBA graduates and is a prime example of someone using their degree to make positive changes within healthcare.
+Josh truly embodies the characteristics that we look for in our M.B.A. graduates and is a prime example of someone using their degree to make positive changes in healthcare.

 What was the single most important thing you learned from the M.B.A. program?

 It is extremely difficult to single out any one item from the healthcare M.B.A. program that has provided me with the greatest benefit as a manager and leader within a healthcare organization, but one that stands out is the leadership training and knowledge provided by the professional staff at OHSU and PSU, and the students enrolled in the program.
 Healthcare as an industry is changing, and the employees who work in the healthcare industry must change as well.
 This can be difficult on those who do not fully understand these changes, which puts pressure and stress on their leaders.
 The situational training and cohort structure presented to students prepares them for those tough situations that they may encounter with their staff and their leaders, and has undoubtedly provided me with new insight as a leader in healthcare.
 I have then been able to use this new knowledge when leading my team.
 From this and the cohort engagement, I have become more effective and efficient, while opening up the lines of communication in efforts to be a great leader rather than a traditional manager.

 How has the healthcare M.B.A. helped you to advance your career?